UI athletics department reports COVID-19 testing update

 The department does not provide a testing breakdown by sport or specify if an athlete or staff member has tested positive.

-The Iowa football team competes in its second game of the 2020 season on Saturday against Northwestern in Kinnick Stadium.
+The Iowa football team is the only Hawkeye sport competing this fall.
+Iowa competes in its third game of the season on Saturday in Kinnick Stadium against Michigan State.

 (he/him/his)